 Occasionally when you are calling your child in sick, we may request that you tell us what symptoms your child is having.
 This helps us keep track of current illnesses prevalent within the school as well as reporting required by the State of Kansas.
 Any information shared will only be symptoms, not your child’s personal information.

-Thank you for taking time to review the policies of the Health Care Policy.
+Thank you for taking time to review the content of the Health Care Policy.
 If you have any questions, comments or concerns, please feel free to contact our office or any other member of the administrative staff.

 Please click on the links below for more information.